mhsunny/Sample-Blog-and-Single-Page-Application-by-Vue.js/README.md

 #  Sample Blog Posts Vue.js

-> Sample Blog posts and Single age Applicatin with Vue js example
+> Sample Blog posts and Single age Applicatin with Vue js example.
+At this porect, I try to communicate from parent component to childs , child to child, and child to partents.
+Also we have to handle the AJAX request to get from JSON api.
+Alos we can show list of posts and seach by ussing Computed property of vuse js.

-<h3>here are some real eaxampe of using the follwing vue js things</h3>
+<h3>SHere are some real eaxampe of the follwings vue js components</h3>

 <ul>
      <li>Nesting Component</li>